cryptool-org/ncid/README.md

 | nb_var_10000000               |     53.50     |         10         |
 | ffnn_var_10000000             |     72.98     |         10         |

-These models are always part of an ensemble model with a SVM trained only on rotor ciphers.
-When the main models recognize rotor ciphers, the SVM is used to differentiate between the rotor ciphers.
-This helps with the results since the original models can differentiate between ACA and rotor ciphers but are bad at differentiating rotor ciphers from each other.
+These models are always part of an ensemble model augmented by an SVM that is trained only on rotor ciphers.
+When the main models recognizes a rotor cipher, the SVM is used to differentiate between the five types of rotor ciphers.
+This improves the results, as the original models are quite good in distinguishing between ACA and rotor ciphers but have issues differentiating the rotor ciphers from each other.

 | Model Name                    | Accuracy in % | Iterations in Mio. | Training Time |
 | :---------------------------- | :-----------: | :----------------: | :-----------: |